RoloEdits/Bingo/README.md

 ![image](https://user-images.githubusercontent.com/12489689/169608961-e0b18924-cde9-4b21-8b01-6f039ccd4b92.png)

 Next it asks for a row input.
-I'll also be using a value of 5, for a total of 25 total sqaures.
+I'll also be using a value of 5, for a total of 25 total squares.

 `0`